metalcycling/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: qualified_name

-     The qualified name consists of the atom name as well as a unique residue identifier and chain name.
+     The qualified name consists of the atom name as well as a residue identifier and chain name.
 For CA of a glycine with residue number 2 of chain A, the qualified name is "A.GLY2.CA".